 The vibrator drive electronics is adjusted to produce parabolic motion of the source, i.e., a triangular velocity function.
 Signals produced by the proportional counter are amplified and sent to the SCA, which is set to produce a digital output only when a 14.4 keV gamma-ray is detected.
-This pulse is used as a trigger for the Mössbauer Controller and produces an analog pulse spectrum with amplitude linearly dependent on the source velocity.
-This pulse spectrum is displayed on the PHA and hence the transmission of the 14.4 keV line by the absorber is plotted as a function of the source velocity.
-The experimental arrangement is shown below.
+This pulse is used as a trigger for the Mössbauer Controller and produces an analog pulse, with amplitude linearly dependent on the source velocity.
+This pulse is displayed on the MCA.
+Hence, the transmission of the 14.4 keV line by the absorber is plotted as a function of the source velocity.
+The experimental arrangement is diagrammed below.